RamazanOzerr/AndroidSpaceGameJava/README.md

 This is a simple android space game that player choose a space ship and fight with the other one.
 Game also contains music when a ship got shot, when player won and lost the game

+# APK
+you can find the apk file above

 # Which Technologies been used?
 - Java 19
 - Android Studio